sushanthp1265/invntsite-sp/README.md

 ## The Problem

-Clinical teams manually track medical supply levels using paper logs or spreadsheets, leading to stockouts, missed reorders, and wasted time during busy shifts.
-INVNTSite replaces that process with a structured, mobile-friendly digital workflow.
+Clinical teams manually track medical supply levels using paper logs or spreadsheets, leading to stockouts, missed reorders, and wasted time during busy shifts. invntsite replaces that process with a structured, mobile-friendly digital workflow.

 ## What It Does